Franklin Township Public Library

 The Franklin Township Public Library (FTPL) is a public library system in Franklin Township, Somerset County, New Jersey.
 The library offers numerous programs and events to its diverse population.
-With two different locations, the Franklin Township Public Library is the public library system for the township of Franklin, Somerset County, New Jersey, United States.
+With three different locations, the Franklin Township Public Library is the public library system for the township of Franklin, Somerset County, New Jersey, United States.

 Locations

 The Demott Lane Branch, located in the Somerset section of Franklin, is considered the 'Main Library'.
-A satellite branch called the Franklin Park Library or South Branch is located in the Franklin Town Center on Route 27 at South Middlebush Road.
+It is located at 485 DeMott Lane; Somerset, NJ within the Franklin Township Municipal Complex.
+A satellite branch called the Franklin Park Library or South Branch is located 64 Clover Place; Franklin Park, NJ next to the Franklin Park Elementary School.
+A third branch library is located at 427 Lewis Street; Somerset, NJ within the Franklin Township Youth Center.
+The Youth Center Library has a separate entrance off of the lobby and is opened to patrons of all ages.

-In the Fall of 2021 it is expected to open a satellite branch at the newly built Franklin Township Youth Center at 427 Lewis Street.
-This will be the North Branch or Youth Center Library (will open to the public not just kids & teens).

-The Franklin Park Library is also planning to relocate to a new building that will be constructed on Baylor Street next to the Franklin Park Elementary School.
-Construction is expected to start Fall of 2021 as well.